 Qualified employees shall continue to have the option to enroll in any one of the plans offered by CalPERS and available in the participant's geographic area.
-Currently, CalPERS offers three PPO plans: PERS Select, PERS Choice, and PERS Care; and nine HMO plans: Anthem Select, Anthem Traditional, Blue Shield Access+, Blue Shield NetValue, Health Net Salud y Más, Health Net SmartCare, Kaiser CA, Sharp, and UnitedHealthcare.
+For example, CalPERS offers several PPO plans, including: PERS Select, PERS Choice, and PERS Care; and several HMO plans including: Anthem Blue Cross Select, Anthem Blue Cross Traditional, Health Net SmartCare, Kaiser CA, and Western Health Advantage.
+Plan choices are subject to change and are entirely under the control of CalPERS.
 Brief information, including benefits, coverage limitations, deductibles, copays, and coinsurance, is contained in the CalPERS Health Benefit Summary published by CalPERS for each Plan Year.
 Full information is provided in the plan documents provided by the respective provider.

-SECTION III: EMPLOYEE CONTRIBUTION RATES
+SECTION III: EMPLOYEE CONTRIBUTION RATES for PLAN YEAR 2019